vlocityinc/vlocity_build/README.md

 This "VlocityUITemplate --- ShowProducts --- Not Found" error during Export means that something, likely an OmniScript, has a reference to a VlocityUITemplate that is not currently Active or does not exist in the org as a VlocityUITemplate.
 In some cases the VlocityUITemplate for an OmniScript can actually be included inside the Visualforce Page in which the OmniScript is displayed.
 In that case, this error can be completely ignored.
 The DataRaptor Not Found means that likely someone deleted or changed the name of the DataRaptor being referenced without updating the OmniScript using it.

+## Common Error Messages
 Errors occurring during Export will likely result in Errors during deploy.
 But not always.
 Errors during Deploy will occur when a Salesforce Id reference is not found in the target system:
-`Deploy Error >> Product2/02d3feaf-a390-2f57-a08c-2bfc3f9b7333 --- iPhone --- No match found for vlocity_cmt__ProductChildItem__c.vlocity_cmt__ChildProductId__c - vlocity_cmt__GlobalKey__c=db65c1c5-ada4-7952-6aa5-8a6b2455ea02
+`Deploy Error >> Product2/02d3feaf-a390-2f57-a08c-2bfc3f9b7333 --- iPhone --- No match found for vlocity_cmt__ProductChildItem__c.vlocity_cmt__ChildProductId__c - vlocity_cmt__GlobalKey__c=db65c1c5-ada4-7952-6aa5-8a6b2455ea02`
-`

 In this Error the Product being deployed is the iPhone with Global Key `02d3feaf-a390-2f57-a08c-2bfc3f9b7333` and the error is stating that one of the Product Child Items could not find the referenced product with Global Key `db65c1c5-ada4-7952-6aa5-8a6b2455ea02`.
 This means the other Product must also be deployed.

+In the error, after `No match found for` it is signifying a Reference Field on the SObject with the missing data `<SObject>.<FieldName>` or in this example `vlocity_cmt__ProductChildItem__c.vlocity_cmt__ChildProductId__c`.
+After this it is indicating what Data is in the DataPack's saved reference: `vlocity_cmt__GlobalKey__c=db65c1c5-ada4-7952-6aa5-8a6b2455ea02`.
+This is the Global Key of the Product2 being referenced by the field `ChildProductId__c` on the SObject `ProductChildItem__c`.
+If it is clear that the referenced data does exist, in this case a Product2 with `vlocity_cmt__GlobalKey__c=db65c1c5-ada4-7952-6aa5-8a6b2455ea02`, make sure that the Matching Key for this SObject type is correctly aligned between your two environments.

+### Validation Errors
-Additionally, Deploys will run all of the Triggers associated with Objects during their import.
+Deploys will run all of the Triggers associated with Objects during their import.
 As there are various rules across the Vlocity Data Model, sometimes errors will occur due to attempts to create what is considered "bad data".
 These issues must be fixed on a case by case basis.

 Some errors are related to potential data quality issues:
 `Product2/adac7afa-f741-80dd-9a69-f8a5aa61eb56 >> IPhone Charger - Error - Product you are trying to add is missing a Pricebook Entry in pricebook >>2018 Pricebook<< Please add product to pricebook and try again`